 CONS: None!

-Website: Ella Verbs Spanish – Conjugation lists of 762 of the most popular verbs in Spanish
+Website: Ella Verbs – Conjugation lists of 762 of the most popular verbs in Spanish

 App: DuoLingo – Incentivised game